openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 #### Brute

 While others might convince with a silver tongue, you speak the universal language of fear.
-Once per game session, if you make a show of physical force, you can use your *Might* attribute for a *Persuasion* roll.
-If your *Persuasion* score is already equal to or greater than your *Might* score, you get advantage 1 on the roll.
+Once per game session, if you make a show of physical force, you can use your Might attribute for a Persuasion roll.
+If your Persuasion score is already greater than or equal to your Might score, you get advantage 1 on the roll.

 #### Courageous

 Your heart is brave beyond bounds.
-Once per game session, as a free action you can cancel all negative effects upon you related to fear or low morale.
+Once per game session, as a free action you can cancel all negative effects afflicting you that relate to fear or low morale.

 #### Crowd Favorite